 It’s debatable.
 My Magic 8-Ball says, “concentrate and ask again”.

 Actually…I’ll send a $200 gift certificate good towards a stay at The Marshall House to the first person who can find an actual newspaper clipping verifying the story about any children being gutted inside that home.

-If anything that terrible actually occurred, I guarantee it would’ve made the local papers — and likely the national news, as well.
+If something that terrible actually occurred, I can almost guarantee it would’ve made the local papers — and likely the national news, as well.
 (Could it be that Savannah’s newspapers were as bad about reporting crime stories back then as they are today?
 Because that’s the best way to get me to believe this dubious tale.)